BAEKJungHo/BAEKJungHo.github.io/_wiki/kotlin/kotlin-first-citizen.md

 ## First Citizen

-One of the core values of functional programming is that functions should be __first-class__.

-A language that considers procedures to be "first-class" __allows functions to be passed around just like any other value__.
+One of the core values of functional programming is that functions should be first-class.
+A language that considers procedures to be "first-class" allows functions to be passed around just like any other value.

 __First-class be used as a parameter to another function or used as the return value from another function.__